SAP-samples/cloud-btp-cli-api-codejam/exercises/01-installing/README.md

 ### Why a Dev Space in App Studio?

 Why a Dev Space in App Studio, and why a Basic one at that?
 Well, because it allows everyone to have the same environment, so we can all learn at the same pace and experience the same things.
-Moreover, App Studio Dev Spaces offer a VS Code like experience with a file explorer, version control interface, comfortable tabbed editor environment, and - most importantly for us - a modern terminal emulator.
+Moreover, App Studio Dev Spaces offer a VS Code like experience (in fact, as of November 2022 it's now powered by [Code OSS](https://github.com/microsoft/vscode) with a file explorer, version control interface, comfortable tabbed editor environment, and - most importantly for us - a modern terminal emulator.

 The power of the btp CLI comes from multiple angles: